WHY we need you in Tanzania

 Monday to Friday

-7-8AM: Breakfast at the homestay, and depart for your project.
+7-8AM: Breakfast at accommodation, and then depart for your project

 There are many exciting places to explore in the surrounding areas, here are just a few!